Sexual Assault Prevention Tips

 Foster a culture of respect: Promote healthy relationships based on respect, communication, and equality.
 Encourage positive behaviors within your community.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Law Office of John L. Calcagni, III

 DISCLAIMER: